 Historically, natural gas supply and demand fluctuates on a seasonal basis.
 From April to October, when the weather is warmer and natural gas demand is lower, natural gas storage levels generally increase.
 From November to March, storage levels typically decline as utility companies draw natural gas from storage to meet increased heating demand due to colder weather.
 In order to maintain sufficient storage levels for increased seasonal demand, a portion of natural gas production during the summer months must be used for storage injection.
 The portion of production used for storage varies from year to year depending on the demand from the previous winter and the demand for electricity used for cooling during the summer months.
-The EIA forecasts natural gas inventories to be 4,022 Bcf at the end of October 2016, which would be the highest level on record for that time of year.
+Natural gas injections during the refill season have been below the five-year average levels in most weeks due to the high use of natural gas for electricity generation.
+Warm weather last winter left inventories at record high levels going into the injection season so current natural gas stock levels remain substantially higher than five-year average levels.